Circle IPO Countdown: Just Around the Bend

 IPO Potential

-The Circle IPO date has yet to be determined.
-But Circle has filed confidentially for an IPO, as reported by Reuters on January 11th, 2024.
+Circle filed confidentially for an IPO, as reported by Reuters on January 11th, 2024.
+But we heard little after.

 With the transfer of U.S. leadership in early 2025, crypto fans believe reduced regulations are on the way, calling for a fresh round of crypto IPOs.